dphhyland/draft-dphhyland-sse-fssp/fsdnp.md

 ## 3. Complex Subject Members

-financial-account

-    An identifier for the financial account.
+**financial-account**:  An identifier for the financial account.
 This identifier can be in any format, such as BSB, account number, IBAN or other account identifier.

-transaction

-    An identifier for the transaction.
+**transaction**:  An identifier for the transaction.
 This identifier can be in any format, such as transaction ID, reference number, or other transaction identifier.

-mobile-phone

-    An identifier for the mobile phone number.
+**mobile-phone**:  An identifier for the mobile phone number.
 This identifier can be in any format, such as E.164, national or other phone number format.

-domain-name

-    An identifier for the domain name.
+**domain-name**: An identifier for the domain name.
 This identifier can be in any format, such as a fully qualified domain name (FQDN) or other domain name format.

-website

-    An identifier for the website.
+ b: An identifier for the website.
 This identifier can be in any format, such as a URL or other website format.

-email-address

-    An identifier for the email address.
+**email-address**: An identifier for the email address.
 This identifier can be in any format, such as an email address or other email address format.

 ## 3. Consideration of Privacy and AML/CFT Regulations